silentorb/marloth-story/books/fairytale/part2.md

 "I do not know.
 But if you come with me he can tell you himself."

-Ivy followed him out of the room while Adelle pulled herself together and hurried after them.
+Ivy followed him out of the room while Adelle pulled herself together enough to hurry after them.
 They were brought to the spacious room that had been provided for the duke and wherein the duke himself was presently stationed, rapidly giving orders to his servants as they came and went.
 He saw Ivy and quickly approached her.